Dog Friendly Calasetta

 Dog-Friendly Beaches

-In Calasetta, more precisely at Spiaggia Grande, there are designated stretches of beach where our four-legged friends are allowed.
-It's always a good idea to check local signage and specific municipal rules.
+In Calasetta, more specifically in the La Fornace area, there are designated stretches of beach where our four-legged friends are allowed.
+It is always a good idea to check local signage and specific municipal rules.

-A designated stretch of Calasetta's Spiaggia Grande is accessible to dogs.
-It is important that dogs are on a leash and that owners collect waste.
+At the La Fornace location, there is a beach that is accessible to dogs.
+It is important that dogs are on a leash and that owners collect their droppings.
 Check the rules posted at the entrance for proper use of the space.

 Veterinary Services

-For your pet's health and well-being, you can rely on these professionals near Calasetta.
+For the health and well-being of your pet, you can rely on these professionals near Calasetta.

 Veterinary Clinic Dr. Antonio Viglietti